Last Updated on

 Wilson thinks there should be some way for the government to get access to private communications when necessary.
 “I don’t think total anonymity is the key for everyone,” he says.

-15. You’ve witnessed digital security and privacy trends over the last couple decades.
+15. You’ve witnessed digital security and privacy trends over the last couple of decades.
 Are you optimistic or pessimistic about the future?

 “I think I’m pretty optimistic,” Wilson says.
 He points out that as new technology pops up, we need to figure out the privacy concerns involved.